Skip to content

 Closer - The home of longitudinal research

-Join us for the final webinar in our 2024 Emerging Longitudinal Scholars (ELS) series focusing on mental wellbeing, ethnicity and gender.
-Speakers include Karen Arulsamy (National University of Singapore) and Mary Abed Al Ahad (University of St Andrews).
+The final webinar in our Emerging Longitudinal Scholars series focused on mental wellbeing, ethnicity and gender.
+Videos and slides from our speakers, Karen Arulsamy (National University of Singapore) and Mary Abed Al Ahad (University of St Andrews) are available below.

 About the webinar series